vendia/examples/share/eventbridge-to-share/README.md

 # Deploying the Serverless Application

-The default serverless application deploys a [AWS EventBridge](https://aws.amazon.com/eventbridge/) bus with a rule to trigger a Lambda function when a new order is added from a fictitious source application, consignee.orderapp.
+The default serverless application deploys a [AWS EventBridge](https://aws.amazon.com/eventbridge/) bus with a rule to trigger a Lambda function when a new order is added from a fictitious source application, _consignee.orderapp_.

 ## Build